murrayl2/Deck-Shuffle/README.md

 ## Installation <a name="install"></a>

-Installation of the code my be downloaded <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/release.zip">here.</a>
+The code my be downloaded <a href="https://murrayl2.github.io/Maze-Game/">here.</a>

-Extract the ZIP to a folder of your choice, and open "run.bat" to begin the game.
+Run "MazeGame.Java" to start the game.
 <br>

 ## Usage <a name="usage"></a>